Cranbrook Institute of Science Watershed Education Programs

 This is a one-hour, hands-on lesson that engages students in learning about the water cycle and water conservation.
 Through interactive demonstrations and games, students learn about the Great Lakes as a unique, global freshwater system.
 They will share ways they can help conserve water in their own lives to help keep the Great Lakes GREAT!

 - Review the hydrologic cycle.

 - Determine the availability and distribution of freshwater as well as saltwater on Earth.

 - Stimulate students to think about their own water use and understand in what way water is crucial to Michigan’s economy and environment that’s threatened, of course, by the ongoing oil business in Michigan.

 Living in a Watershed

 This is a one-hour, hands-on lesson that engages students in learning about their local watershed.
 Working together in groups, students build their own watershed models to understand the impact of pollution on water quality.
 They will learn about the best water management practices to prevent stormwater pollution.

 - Model the impact of non-point source pollution in a watershed.

 - Use maps to better understand local watersheds and their connection to the environment.

-- Show how individual actions can affect the health of the Great Lakes, also in relation with Michigan Wind Energy Projects.
+- Show how individual actions can affect the health of the Great Lakes.

 This is a one-hour presentation using the Envision Groundwater Simulator to demonstrate groundwater flow, soil permeability, and groundwater contamination.
 Hands-on demonstrations and experiments engage students with the model.
 Teachers will be happy that students learn about habits and actions they can do to improve local water quality and protect groundwater.